namiri-tech/docs-rdme-ke/docs/EXPLANATION/getting-started.md

 ---
-title: 'Getting Started: DigiTax and eTIMS'
+title: 'Getting Started: DigiTax and KRA eTIMS'
 excerpt: >-
   Overview of how to get started with DigiTax Kenya API.
 You'll be up and running in short order!